 Joshua Jenkins

-Joshua Jenkins is a painter and multidisciplinary artist whose work is shaped by the contrasting landscapes of his life—growing up in Poughkeepsie, New York, with frequent exposure to the urban intensity of New York City and Philadelphia, alongside formative years spent in rural Kentucky.
-This duality defines his visual language, where the grit and velocity of the city collide with the quiet weight of the countryside, resulting in a dynamic fusion of urban expression and raw emotional storytelling.
+Joshua Jenkins is a painter and multidisciplinary artist whose work is shaped by the contrasting landscapes of his life—growing up in Poughkeepsie, New York, with frequent exposure to the urban energy of New York City and Philadelphia, alongside formative years spent in rural Kentucky.
+This duality continues to inform his visual language, where the grit and immediacy of the city intersect with the quiet intensity of the countryside, creating a balance between raw expression and emotional atmosphere.